pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/installing.rst

     python setup.py install

 in the directory you checked out the source code to.
 If you are using Windows and are having trouble compiling the module, please see the following page in the cookbook:
 `Compiling Extensions on Windows <http://www.scipy.org/Cookbook/CompilingExtensionsOnWindowsWithMinGW>`_

-The current plan is to begin doing official releases and distributing windows binaries once an official release of numpy has been made which includes the new version of masked array.
+We do plan to begin doing official releases and distributing windows binaries in the not too distant future.
 In the mean time, please bear with us.